lukeboustridge-prog/Worldskills/README.md

 pnpm dev
 ```

-Visit [http://localhost:3000](http://localhost:3000) to sign in with your configured email.
+Visit [http://localhost:3000](http://localhost:3000) to create an account or sign in with an existing one.
 The address defined by `HOST_EMAIL`
-is automatically granted the Skill Advisor role and is used as the default sender for magic links.
-Emails are sent using Resend
+is always granted the Skill Advisor role, and the seed script creates a default SCM user (`scm@example.com` / `SamplePassword123!`) so you can explore the UI locally.
-when `RESEND_API_KEY` is supplied, otherwise the configured SMTP settings are used (and the link is logged to the server console
-when no provider is available).

 ## Running tests & linting